 - Uneven flooring, rugs or carpeting

-These cases often arise in apartment buildings, office buildings or hotels.
+Negligent Security often occurs in apartment complexes, offices or hotels.
 The owners of these properties must guard against potential criminal activity that may reasonable occur.
-Examples of proper security could include a doorman or needing a keycard to enter the property.
-Typically, lawsuits for inadequate or negligent security are filed after someone being injured due to a violent crime.
-While the criminal justice system may secure a conviction of the offender, you'll usually need to take civil legal action – with the aid of premises liable attorneys – against a property owner in order to get justice in the form of financial compensation.
+Examples of adequate security could include a doorman or needing a keycard to enter the building.
+Generally, lawsuits for inadequate or negligent security occur after someone has been the victim of a crime.
+While the criminal justice system may secure a conviction of the offender, you'll typically need to take civil legal action – with the help of premises liable attorneys – against a property owner in order to get justice in the form of financial compensation.

 Swimming Pool and Amusement Park Accidents

 Swimming pool accidents are most common in children.
-Drowning is the primary cause of fatalities in children between the ages of one and four.
-Public swimming pools must have lifeguards, and fences and lifejacket rules should also be in place to help protect children.
+Drowning is the primary cause of fatalities in children between one and four years old.
+Public swimming pools need to be properly supervised, and have strict measures to protect children from injuring themselves.

-In 2016, over 30,000 people went to the emergency room for injuries suffered at amusement parks.
-Injuries can be caused by mechanical issues, operator error, collisions, malfunctioning safety belts, electric shocks poor designs.
+In 2016, more than 30,000 people sought emergency medical attention for injuries suffered at amusement parks.
+Injuries can be caused by mechanical issues, operator error, collisions, ride ejections, electrician substandard designs.
 Amusement park owners must ensure that the rides meet safety requirements.
-If they didn't and you ended up injured, our Sappington, MO premises liability attorneys will help you secure justice and maximum compensation.
+If you were injured because of their negligence, our Sappington, MO premises liability attorneys will hold them accountable.

 Fire and Smoke Injuries

 Construction companies have a duty to keep their construction zones safe.
-If you were injured in a construction site accident in a slip and fall, car accident or by falling debris because the site was dangerous, you can hold the construction company liable for your injuries.
+If you were hurt in a construction site accident in a slip and fall, car accident or by falling debris because the site was dangerous, you can hold the construction company accountable for premises liability.

-Whatever the nature of your specific injuries, if you were injured on someone else's property or in a public space, call Halvorsen Klote's Sappington, MO premises liability attorneys for the best possible financial recovery you're entitled to.
+However you suffered your injuries, if you were injured on someone else's property or in a public space, call Halvorsen Klote's Sappington, MO premises liability attorneys for the maximum financial recovery you're entitled to.

 - Medical bills